 Outdoor activity supply list: paint, dish soap, water, ice cube trays, popsicle sticks

 Here’s a fun process art activity best taken outdoors that preschoolers are going to love.
+It’d be fun to include as a party activity for a summer birthday celebration for little ones..
 Mix up paint, water and dish (1/4 paint, 1/4 dish soap and 1/2 water) and pour into ice cube trays.
 Stick a craft or popsicle stick in as a handle and freeze.

 Not only is this outdoor sensory activity nice and cool, ideal for summer, there are no paint tins to knock over or palettes to accidently lean over….
 Bonus!